 See below how we can dismantle and fully repair / restore your old greenhouse frame back to as near new condition including glass and standard internal fittings.
 Before returning to site and re-erecting.

-We have completed many in al sizes, shapes and age.
+More examples in all sizes, shapes and age.

 A common size cedar frame greenhouse is 8 feet wide and 10 foot long. (roughly 2.4M by 10M)

-As in the case of this Alton Amateur 25 years old that had suffered flood damage and extensive rot.
-The work took 3 weeks from collection to return and was left fully functioning all glass cleaned and intact and with all the rot removed ready for the new growing season
+In the case of this Alton Amateur 25 years old that had suffered flood damage and consequently rot to the base frames.
+The work took 3 weeks from collection to return and was left fully functioning all glass cleaned and intact and with all the rot removed ready for the new growing season total cost £3290

-That is less than replacing with a good quality aluminum greenhouse
+That was less than replacing even with a good quality aluminum greenhouse (prices as of January 2023)

-Their failure is sometimes in the quality of the material used when built or just down to working hard in our UK wet climate and its repair / restoration along with treating all the original frame will once again produces a very strong and resilient greenhouse.
+Their failure is sometimes in the quality of the material used when built, sometimes incorrect after care leads to issues.
+Of course there is our UK cold wet climate that also tesdts the structure and creates issues over time.
+However its repair / restoration along with treating all the original frame will once again produces a very strong and resilient greenhouse.
 WE DO NOT CUT CORNERS ...
 Every piece of the greenhouse is taken apart and cleaned repaired or replaced...we call it a 'stick by stick restoration.

-Thus avoiding first the cost and time required in disposal of the old greenhouse, then potentially creation of a new foundation.
-It will once again look pleasing and continues to fulllfill the purpose it was intended with little additional impact on the environemnt.
+Restoration means once again a strong, pleasing and fully functioning greenhouse again, There sis no expensive Upfront cost of a new structure, you avoid the cost and time required in disposal of the old greenhouse and potential costs of creating a new foundation.
+It will once again look pleasing and continues to fulllfill the purpose it was intended and with little additional impact on the environment.

-if you factor in all the costs then restoring your old greenhouse makes sense.
+if you factor in all the costs then restoring your old greenhouse always makes sense.

-Covering the South Coast and home counties we can usually travel to 100 miles to collect a greenhouse.
-Distances over this are often not cost effective.
+Covering the South Coast and home counties (we will travel up to 100-120 miles to collect a greenhouse.
+Distances over this are often not cost effective.)

 Note all prices shown are correct at the date shown but prices will vary with time.